Jupiter (god): Temple of Capitoline Jupiter

 The Temple of Jupiter Optimus Maximus stood on the Capitoline Hill in Rome.
 Jupiter was worshiped there as an individual deity, and with Juno and Minerva as part of the Capitoline Triad.
-The building was supposedly begun by king Tarquinius Priscus, completed by the last king (Tarquinius Superbus) and inaugurated in the early days of the Roman Republic (September 13, 509 BC).
+The building was supposedly begun by king Tarquinius Priscus, completed by the last king (Tarquinius Superbus) and inaugurated in the early days of the Roman Republic (13 September 509 BC).
 It was topped with the statues of four horses drawing a quadriga, with Jupiter as charioteer.
 A large statue of Jupiter stood within; on festival days, its face was painted red.
 In (or near) this temple was the Iuppiter Lapis: the Jupiter Stone, on which oaths could be sworn.

 Jupiter's Capitoline Temple probably served as the architectural model for his provincial temples.

 When Hadrian built Aelia Capitolina on the site of Jerusalem, a temple to Jupiter Capitolinus was erected in the place of the destroyed Temple in Jerusalem.

 Other temples in Rome

 There were two temples in Rome dedicated to Iuppiter Stator; the first one was built and dedicated in 294 BC by Marcus Atilius Regulus after the third Samnite War.
 It was located on the Via Nova, below the Porta Mugonia, ancient entrance to the Palatine.
 Legend attributed its founding to Romulus.
 There may have been an earlier shrine (fanum), since the Jupiter cult is attested epigraphically.
-Ovid places the temple's dedication on June 27, but it is unclear whether this was the original date, or the rededication after the restoration by Augustus.
+Ovid places the temple's dedication on 27 June, but it is unclear whether this was the original date, or the rededication after the restoration by Augustus.

 A second temple of Iuppiter Stator was built and dedicated by Quintus Caecilus Metellus Macedonicus after his triumph in 146 BC near the Circus Flaminius.
 It was connected to the restored temple of Iuno Regina with a portico (porticus Metelli).
+Augustus constructed the Temple of Jupiter Tonans near that of Jupiter Capitolinus between 26 and 22 BC.